keypom/keypom-docs/docs/Cookbook/drops/customizations/dropConfig.md

 :::caution
 the `dropRoot` account **must** have a contract deployed to it that exposes a method `create_account` to create the sub-account.
 A sample contract can be found [here](https://github.com/near/near-linkdrop)

+In addition, it is wise to [`gatekeep account creation`](usageConfig.md#gatekeeping-account-creation) to ensure that not anyone can create subaccounts of your account.

+For this reason, the above code **will not work** out of the box.
 :::

 ___